 A Closer Look at Fulfilment

 Fulfilment can be one of the biggest challenges for an e-commerce seller.
 From administrative errors to damage, a lot can go wrong, so it’s important to know what you’re getting into.
-This article shows you the different fulfilment options available to you when you sell on Amazon and the positives and negatives associated with each choice.
+This article takes a closer look at fulfilment and shows you the different options available to you when you sell on Amazon, and the positives and negatives associated with each choice.

 For our purposes we’ll assume you’re a 3P seller and have already created a shortlist of products you want to sell on Amazon and have searched for suppliers that can manufacture the goods (or resell) to you.
 What’s the best way to start selling them on Amazon?
 There are three options.